Bmullzz/Ethereum_Foundational_Notes/2_Blockchain_Primitives/1_Blockchain_Primitives_Outline.md

 ## Overview
-- Cryptographic has functions and why they are useful.
+- Cryptographic hash functions and why they are useful.
 - Public key cryptography
 - Merkle Trees
 - Blockchain as a data structure